prayne26/RL-Leiden-S24/README.md

                     - Select action based on policy
                     - Update q-values
                     - Evaluate current strategy
-                  The function runs the learner using DQNLearningAgent,BaseAgent, and CartPole classes.
+                  The function runs the learner using DQNLearningAgent & BaseAgent classes and the Cart Pole environment class.

 *Experiment.py* contains the functions for running varying learners for varying parameters, collecting the results.